 This policy should be read in conjunction with our Sun Protection Policy.
 The use of sunscreen, hats, sunglasses and shade are integral factors in our hot weather strategy.
+Note: Smart glasses, including smart sunglasses, are not permitted.

 As a metropolitan school, the threat of bushfire is extremely remote.
 If a student's home is under threat from a bushfire whilst they are attending a school day, the student is able to stay at the College until a family member or approved family friend is able to collect them that day.